Elia Kazan: Being an “actor's director”

-Among the actors who describe Kazan as an important influence in their career were Patricia Neal, who co-starred with Andy Griffith in A Face in the Crowd (1957): "He was very good.
+Among the actors who described Kazan as an important influence in their career was Patricia Neal, who co-starred with Andy Griffith in A Face in the Crowd (1957): "He was very good.
 He was an actor and he knew how we acted.
 He would come and talk to you privately.
 I liked him a lot."
 Anthony Franciosa, a supporting actor in the film, explains how Kazan encouraged his actors: